Kabeera-Singh/-cs326-final-team-40/docs/Milestone3.md

 ![Guessing SCreen](Guessing_Screen.png)
 The score screen shows who won the game, and also shows the score for each player.
 ![Score Screen](Score_Screen.png)

+## Division of Labor

+Robert Washbourne - rawsh: Worked on adding Postgres to Heroku & init script, connection to database with rollback and commit, refactoring the backend with SQL queries and promises

+Kabeera Singh - Kabeera-Singh: Wored on API, connection to heroku, project design

+Brandon O'Brien Jones - bobrienjones:

+Anthony Marcone - antchamp:

+## Conclusion

 ### Heroku URL
 <https://cs326-final-team40-web.herokuapp.com/>